Keegan-Nelson/Keegan-Nelson/README.md

 </div>

-# <div align="center">Hello my name is Keegan Nelson, I'm 4th year Computer Science major.  :desktop_computer:</div>
+# <div align="center">Hi I'm Keegan Nelson a senior Computer Science major at MSU Denver with intent to graduate May 2024.  :desktop_computer:</div>

 ### <div align="center">Actively looking for jobs regarding **Software Development**, **Cybersecurity** and **IT**.</div>

  <br/>

-- At the moment I'm working with **languages** such as Java, Python, Html, CSS, JavaScript, C, C++.

-- While using **frameworks** such as Spring, Flask, Bootstrap, React.
+- Last summer I worked at Dynatrace as an Intern, where I deployed Dynatrace Observability Software to AWS.
+This experience provided me with valuable insights into cloud infrastructure and enhanced my technical skillset.

+- Proficient in Java and Python, and experienced with C++, I currently leverage these languages along with some basic familiarity with JavaScript, GO, and HTML.
+Additionally, I also have experience working with **frameworks** such as Spring, Flask, Boostrap, and React.

-- Recently learned how to implement **RESTful API's** in Java using Spring Boot which can later be deployed to the cloud.
+- Previously, I focused on implementing RESTful APIs in Java using Spring Boot, which I later deployed to the cloud.
+These APIs effectively interfaced with relational databases like PostgreSQL, enabling seamless data retrieval and manipulation.

-  - Along with using Java to read and write to the relational database PostgreSQL
+- Passionate about exploring advancements in machine learning, deep learning, object recognition, and other cutting-edge technologies in artificial intelligence, I am eager to further develop my skills and contribute to projects in these fields.
+-
 <br/>